dragonflyoss/console/CONTRIBUTING.md

 ![](/docs/images/contributing/postman-ok-demo.gif)

-**Step 9:** If you want to see the response error case, you can do the following operations, modify the name such as Bad Requset, add parameters and click Sava.
+**Step 9:** If you want to view the response failure case, you need to do the following, modify the name such as Bad Request, add parameters and click Sava.

 ![](/docs/images/contributing/postman-not-fount-response.png)